KaveIO/KaveToolbox/README.md

   * take a look at the --help for the KaveInstall script for more details.
   * Examples include automatically cleaning old versions from /opt. (--clean-after)
   * Examples include completely cleaning directories before install from /opt (--clean-before)
+  * If you want to only select a certain list of components to install, this is possible with command-line arguments, e.g. KaveInstall KaveToolbox anaconda will only install the KaveToolbox scripts and anaconda python, but nothing else

 Troubleshooting: